SteamWorld Dig 2

-SteamWorld Dig 2 is a single-player 2D platform action-adventure metroidvania video game developed and published by Image & Form.
+SteamWorld Dig 2 is an action-adventure platform video game developed and published by Image & Form.
 It is the fourth installment in the SteamWorld series of games and the direct sequel to 2013's SteamWorld Dig.
 It was first released in September 2017 for Nintendo Switch, Linux, macOS, Windows, PlayStation 4, and PlayStation Vita.
 It was later released for Nintendo 3DS in February 2018, for Xbox One in November 2018, for Stadia in March 2020, and for Amazon Luna in October 2020.
 Publisher Rising Star Games released physical retail copies of the game for the Nintendo Switch and PlayStation 4 in 2018.

+The game received positive reviews from critics, with praise for its improvements upon the original, as well as its world and gameplay.

 Gameplay

-SteamWorld Dig 2 is a metroidvania.
+SteamWorld Dig 2 is a Metroidvania game.
 Carrying on from its predecessor, SteamWorld Dig, the game puts players in control of Dorothy, a steam-driven robot searching for Rusty, the protagonist of the previous game who disappeared.
 Gameplay largely involves exploring a vast underground mine, coming up against enemy creatures while finding various resources as the player digs their way downwards.
 As the game progresses, Dorothy can gain abilities and weapons such as pressure bombs, a hookshot, and a pneumatic arm that can punch through rock.
 Any resources found can be traded in for cash in the game's hub world, where the player can upgrade their health, weapons, and abilities.
 Each of the weapons have perks that can be activated by installing Upgrade Cogs found in secret areas.
 More blueprints for upgrades become available to the player by either increasing their level by killing enemies or completing quests, or by finding artifacts hidden in the mines.